How To Write Underdog Sports Movies In Ten Easy Steps

 5. Make ‘Em Better

-The surprise star athlete should be the catalyst for your team to start cohering and scoring their first wins.
+When it comes to underdog sports movies, the surprise star athlete should be the catalyst for your team to start cohering and scoring their first wins.
 The main ingredient your characters needed before now was confidence, and by nurturing it, your story will grow along with them.

 6. Make ‘Em Bond

 Suddenly that antisocial wunderkind is a little less anti and a little more social.
 Rather than turning on one another, the team is using their newfound confidence and bonding together.
-Usually they’ll explicitly show this with a sing-along in the locker room or on the bus, or like in The Replacements, in jail.
-They don’t have to sing necessarily—in The Mighty Ducks, the team just had to quack at their principal in unison.
+Usually, they’ll explicitly show this with a sing-along in the locker room or on the bus, or like in The Replacements, in jail.
+Audiences also see this in the 2000 film Remember the Titans as the football players from different backgrounds integrate and learn how to play as a team.

 7. Throw in a Little Romance